tjclement/blog/_posts/2021-08-22-reverse-engineering-neewer-660-keylight-remote-control.md

 STM8-family ICs can be debugged using [ST's SWIM protocol](https://www.st.com/resource/en/user_manual/cd00173911-stm8-swim-communication-protocol-and-debug-module-stmicroelectronics.pdf).
 Thankfully, Neewer was kind enough to expose a 4-pin SWIM debug header right next to the STM8.
 From the [STM8L152C6T6 datasheet](https://www.st.com/content/ccc/resource/technical/document/datasheet/43/12/db/4c/8b/08/4a/73/CD00240181.pdf/files/CD00240181.pdf/jcr:content/translations/en.CD00240181.pdf) we can trace the SWIM pins with a multimeter to the debug port, and find the following pinout:

 ![STM8 SWIM debug port](/assets/posts/neewer/prog_header.jpg){:width="500px"}
+_The PCB has an exposed SWIM debug port for its STM8_

 At this point you can use the [ST Visual Programmer](https://www.st.com/en/development-tools/stvp-stm8.html) tool (note: windows-only) together with an [STLink-v2 compatible debugger](https://www.aliexpress.com/item/1005002821616606.html) to attach to the STM8.
 Unfortunately, we are greeted by an error message when we try to dump its flash storage:

 ![STVP permission denied error](/assets/posts/neewer/stvp_error.jpg){:width="600px"}
+_Too bad: readout protection prevents dumping flash storage_

 Ok, so Neewer burnt the e-fuse that permits a debugger from reading flash contents.
 Whilst there is a way to [break this readout protection using voltage glitching](https://itooktheredpill.irgendwo.org/2020/stm8-readout-protection/), it's not the easiest route for now.